ankitects/anki-manual/src/getting-started.md

 ### Cards

 A question and answer pair is called a _card_.
-It's similar to a paper flashcard with a question on the front and an answer on the back.
+It's similar to a paper flashcard with a question on the front and answer on the back.
 However, in Anki, a card doesn't look like a physical card, and when you show the answer the question remains visible by default.
 For example, if you're studying basic chemistry, you might see a question like: